gerard-sog/arma3-macvsog-columbia-scripts/README.md

 <summary>2.
 Punji mace traps</summary>

 <h3>Credits</h3>
-- **Johnnyboy** for original implementation of mace trap that my scripts are based on.
+- **Johnnyboy** for original implementation of:
+  - mace trap
+  - bayonet charge
 - **Savage Game Design** for the objects and sound files used by this script.

 <h3>HOW TO ADD THESE TRAPS TO YOUR MISSION</h3>